HistoriFy/ForbesScrapy/README.md

 Spider is named **spider1.py** in the spiders folder.

-To simply crawl data at once, run the following command in terminal:
+To simply crawl data at once, run the following command in terminal by going in your parent folder directory first:
 ```sh
 scrapy crawl spider1
 ```